-- · Manure, wastewater, bedding, and other wastes accumulated during the storage period. - For liquid or slurry storage facilities, include normal precipitation (omit diverted roof runoff) less evaporation during the storage period. - Normal runoff from the facility's drainage area during the storage period. - Planned maximum residual solids.
-Provide a minimum of 6 inches for tanks unless a sump or other device allows for complete emptying. - Additional storage when required to meet management goals or regulatory requirements.
+- Manure, wastewater, bedding, and other wastes accumulated during the storage period. - Direct Precipitation: - For storage facilities that store "liquid" manure with low solids content, include normal precipitation less evaporation during the storage period. - For storage facilities that store manure with high solids content (i.e., stanchion barn manure) include normal precipitation without evaporation. - Runoff from the facility's drainage area shall be computed by assuming a minimum of 80% of the normal precipitation during the storage period. - Planned maximum residual solids.
+Provide a minimum of 18 inches for all liquid storage facilities unless provisions are made to remove the residual solids on an annual basis. - Additional storage when required to meet management goals or regulatory requirements.